ArticOff/Bread/bin/README.md

 # Bread file

-The Bread file is an .elf file that only works on GNU/Linux OS.
+The Bread file is an .elf file that only works on Linux distros.

 ## Windows